rmcolq/charon/README.md

 # Charon
+_Clean Host Associated Reads Out Nanopore_

 Probabilistically identify the host and microbial reads in a metagenomic dataset.

-UNDER ACTIVE DEVELOPMENT - this tool is unlikely to work out of the box Please watch the repo to be informed of releases!
+UNDER ACTIVE DEVELOPMENT - this tool may not work out of the box but feel free to try it/make suggestions and watch the repo to be informed of releases!

 [TOC]: #